 They went straight ahead, not turning at any point, just up stairs, and through long, lavish hallways, until going up to a very huge door, which was opened to them.
 They stepped into a room where the floor was in a checkerboard pattern of dark and white, translucent, exposing water underneath which rippled and moved gently below their feet, though the long carpet on the floor wasn’t translucent as they stepped forward into the throne room of the palace, or perhaps maybe just one of them.
 Sitting in the seat was Eseras herself, one elbow propped on an armrest as she sat lopsided, almost as if she was bored.

 Eseras wore a painted smile, but it disappeared quickly as she looked at the group’s escorts.
 She gave a wave of dismissal with her hand, ushering them back from the group without a word to give them space.
 The door to the throne room closed with a loud thunk as their escorts closed it, before approaching back, keeping some distance.
-“We can skip the foreplay of pleasantries if that is okay with you, Prince of Ceareste, and get straight to business.”
+“Alright then, we can skip the foreplay of fake pleasantries if that is okay with you, Prince of Ceareste, and get straight to business.”

 “So, what is your decision with the contract?”
-She asked.
+She asked, indeed getting straight to business.

 “Is that so?
 That is a shame.”
 Eseras frowned, though she clearly wasn’t surprised.
 “What are your reasons?”

 “The contract is asking me to sign it, but I have had no say whatsoever on the conditions and terms of the contract myself, yet I am being asked to be bound and lay stake to it.
-That is not fair.
 If I am to be a part of the contract, then I should have equal opportunity to haggle the terms of the contract as well.
-The responsibility should not fall solely on Varhi.”
+The responsibility should not fall solely on Varhi on all of our behalfs.”
 Sairek explained.
 “Since Varhi is currently my responsibility, having us both sign and to bind us both with two stakes having to be put on our end is disingenuous and double-dipping on your part as well.”

 “I see.”
 Eseras replied, tapping fingers against her cheek as she listened to Sairek speak.
 “I must admit, Prince of Ceareste, I thought someone your age would be less diplomatic and easier to manipulate.
 Is there anything else?”

 Sairek wasn’t sure to be complimented by her or insulted that she assumed he was just an ignorant idiot.
-He decided to ignore it. “...Yes.
+He decided to ignore it.
+“Yes.
 We’re on a strict time schedule, so a maximum of three weeks is also not possible.”
 Sairek replied.
-“It must be as soon as possible for us.
-Given that the time is much shorter for you, keeping the same conditions of the contract wouldn’t be fair, either.”
+“I do not appreciated being goaded into business like this, I'll have you know, but since there is a possibility for mutual benefit between both parties, I am willing to negotiate, but I can't neglect my other business.
+The repairing of the ship must be as soon as possible for us.
+Given that the time is much shorter for you, keeping the same conditions of the contract wouldn’t be fair, either, of course.”

 Eseras waved her hand dismissively, cutting Sairek off.
 “Less than two weeks starting even today wouldn’t be nearly enough time to attempt to extract any useful information from the boy.
 By the time we might be able to crack through his memory loss, he would already be gone.”
 Eseras rejected his proposal.
-“Besides, if the ship was reconstructed, it would ultimately be faster for your group to get to the neutral council, would it not?”
+“Besides, if the ship was reconstructed, it would ultimately be faster for your group to get to the neutral council than on foot anyway, let alone easier and much more safe, would it not?”

 “Oh?
 And why do you need to leave in such a hurry?”
 Eseras inquired, a faint amused smirk on her features.